Sarah Everard: Police missed Wayne Couzens indecent exposure link

 "This check related to a vehicle that was registered to Couzens that was linked to an allegation of indecent exposure that was reported to Kent Police in 2015."

-The assistant commissioner said that the review into the vetting of Couzens concluded that even if that information had been known, it would not have changed the outcome.
+The assistant commissioner said the review into the vetting of Couzens concluded that even if that information had been known, it would not have changed the outcome.

-However the reasons for this remain unclear.
+However, the reasons for this remain unclear.

+Meanwhile, two senior Met officers told London Assembly's Police and Crime Committee they were "not aware" of rumours that Couzens was nicknamed "the rapist" by colleagues.

+However, HM Chief Inspector of Constabulary Sir Tom Winsor said the nickname was known by some officers.